 David Stebenne earned a B.A. in history from Yale and a J.D. and a Ph.D. in history from Columbia.
 He is a member of the Maryland Bar, and a specialist in modern American political and legal history.
 He has taught at Ohio State since 1993.

 Professor Stebenne has written two books and co-authored a third one.
 The first, Arthur J. Goldberg: New Deal Liberal (Oxford U. Press, 1996), explores the rise and decline of New Deal era liberalism from the 1930's through the 1960's.
 His second book, Modern Republican: Arthur Larson and the Eisenhower Years (Indiana U. Press, 2006), is a study of the rise and decline of moderately conservative ideas from the 1940's through the 1960's.
 Stebenne co-authored a history of the leading suburban new town of Columbia, Maryland with Joseph Mitchell.
 The book was published by the History Press in 2007 with the title New City Upon A Hill: A History of Columbia, Maryland.
-Professor Stebenne is currently working on a new book project, which is a history of the USA from the 1930's through the 1960's.
+Professor Stebenne is currently working on a new book project, which is a history of the rise of the American middle class from the 1930's through the 1960's.

 In keeping with his interdisciplinary interests, Professor Stebenne teaches courses in American political and constitutional history in the History Department, and on American legal history in the OSU law school.
 He has served as chair of the Littleton-Griswold Book Prize Committee of the American Historical Association (given to the best book in American legal history) and as chair of the Richard W. Leopold Prize Committee of the Organization of American Historians (for the best work of history written by someone employed in government).
 Stebenne has received numerous grants and fellowships, and has won awards for his research, teaching and service.